 Freelance staff writing for blogs can be a good way to make money as a freelance writer.
 But you need to be aware of the drawbacks.

-- You may not receive a byline: In some cases, the site owner may decide to post some of your work under his or her name, instead of using your byline.
+In some cases, the site owner may decide to post some of your work under his or her name instead of using your byline.
 If you require a byline, make sure you specifically spell it out in the terms of your agreement.
-Some freelancers negotiate a higher rate for ghostwriting, since they won’t be able to use pieces without their bylines as portfolio examples.
+Some freelancers negotiate a higher rate for ghostwriting since they won’t be able to use pieces without their bylines as portfolio examples.

-- Your work can be edited: Whenever you write for someone else’s site, you are subject to their requirements, and your work will be edited in some cases.
-Site owners might change your wording, or add entire paragraphs.
-If you are uncomfortable with these changes, and having the attributed to you, be wary of staff writing for other bloggers.
+Whenever you write for someone else’s site, you are subject to their requirements, and your work will be edited in some cases.
+Site owners might change your wording or add entire paragraphs.
+If you are uncomfortable with these changes and having the attributed to you, be wary of staff writing for other bloggers.

-- You might have to write for SEO: I am very clear with my clients that I am not an expert at SEO.
-However, when a client asks me to consider certain keywords, I try to oblige.
-You might be asked, in some cases, to write for SEO.
+I am very clear with my clients that I am not an expert at SEO.
+However, I try to oblige when a client asks me to consider certain keywords.
+Writing for SEO is a big part of staff writing.
 For some writers, this is a very disheartening and annoying experience.

-- It’s hard to make changes to some posts: Depending on your credentials at a blog, you might not be able to make changes to a post once it’s published.
-We all mistakes, including typos and awkward phrasing.
-I’ve noticed mistakes after a post I’ve written is published.
-Without the right credentials, you have to ask the blog owner to fix the mistake on your behalf.
+Depending on your credentials at a blog, you might not be able to make changes to a post once it’s published.
+We all make mistakes, including typos and awkward phrasing.
+I do it, too.
+Without the right credentials, you must ask the blog owner to fix the mistake on your behalf.

-- You might need to check comments: Some site owners expect you to check for comments and respond to them.
-It’s easiest if you are set up as an author, and receive notifications when people leave comments on something you have written.
-I don’t respond to every single comment on all of the blogs I write for, but I do stop by, if I think a comment is warranted, and make a general response.
+Some site owners expect you to check for comments and respond to them.
+While notifications help, they can become overwhelming.
+I don’t respond to every single comment on all of the blogs I write for, but I do stop by if I think a comment is warranted and make a general response.